 UPDATES:

-“One Battle After Another” keeps the momentum as Paul Thomas Anderson wins Best Director — his first-ever Globes directing win.
-It’s hard to believe he never got one for “There Will Be Blood” or “The Master.”
+The presumptive Oscar frontrunner, “One Battle After Another,” kept the momentum going as it won Best Motion Picture Comedy/Musical, and Paul Thomas Anderson was heralded as Best Director — his first-ever Globes directing win.
+It’s hard to believe PTA never got one for “There Will Be Blood” or “The Master.”
 Then again, he’s never won an Oscar, and at this point, he’s practically locked in for one come March.

 Timothée Chalamet (“Marty Supreme”) continued his hot streak by nabbing Lead Actor — Comedy or Musical — becoming the youngest performer ever to win the category in Golden Globes history.
 He beat out stiff competition, including Leonardo DiCaprio (“One Battle After Another”) and Ethan Hawke (“Blue Moon”).